 Rust or dirt on a wheel, or on the parts to which it is fastened, can make wheel nuts become loose after a time.
 The wheel could come off and cause a crash.
-When you change a wheel, remove any rust or dirt from places where the wheel attaches to the vehicle.
-In an emergency, you can use a cloth or a paper towel to do this; but be sure to use a scraper or wire brush later, if you need to, to get all the rust or dirt off.
+When changing a wheel, remove any rust or dirt from places where the wheel attaches to the vehicle.
+In an emergency, a cloth or a paper towel can be used, however, use a scraper or wire brush to remove all rust or dirt.